 Nicotine is inside cigarettes.
 It is very addictive.
 People often try to stop smoking two or three times before quitting for good.
 Studies show that each time you quit, you become stronger and learn more about what it takes for you to quit for good.
-Molina Healthcare offers programs that can help you quit.
-There is no cost for Molina Healthcare members.
+Molina Healthcare offers no cost programs that can help you quit.

-If you would like information on a program to help you stop smoking, call your state's Stop Smoking Program.
+If you would like information on a program to help you stop smoking, call Ohio's Stop Smoking Program at (800) 784-8669.